JitCHEO/parkinglot/parkinglot/readme.md

     - Processor
     - RAM (Min recommended RAM : 8GB)
     - Disk space ( Min disk space 200MB)
-    - Display is up to user.
+    - Display is up to user

 4. ### How to use any command line arguments made for the application
     - Launching application by double-clicking the icon or excute the command in the terminal.